 The uniqueness of the terroir is valued in this down-to-earth wine country, where you taste vintages straight from the barrel inside a tin-roofed shed while playing with the winemaker’s pet dog (at Porter Creek, just one of many excellent wineries).
 In addition to wine tasting, wallow in volcanic bubbling mud in Calistoga or float the river around LGBTIQ-friendly Guerneville.

 Local tip: Follow your bliss down the Bohemian Hwy to Occidental and its epic Friday night farmers market, alive with live music.

 Best region for road tripping, ocean views and couples

 Though in southern California it's known by its more famous name, the Pacific Coast Highway (PCH), northern Californians have a more succinct label for the 400-mile stretch from San Francisco to Crescent City: Hwy 1.
 The edges of the highway hug the coast and cradle small communities as it alternates between hairpin switchbacks and straight stretches through the bucolic countryside.

 Start on the PCH at Santa Monica and cruise north through Malibu, Big Sur, Monterey Bay, and San Francisco and up along Sonoma Coast State Park.
 In Fort Bragg, stop and admire the "glass beach" and check out its artistic community.

 5. Yosemite National Park

-Best for waterfalls, outdoors & family trips
+Best region for waterfalls, outdoors and family trips

 Feeling so small has never felt this grand.
 Everything is monumental at Yosemite National Park: thunderous waterfalls tumble over sheer cliffs, granite domes tower overhead and the world's biggest trees cluster in mighty groves of giant sequoias.